SU-NCS/Intro_to_programming/BUILD.md

 You should see a _books folder with the html files
 `gitbook build`  or `gitbook serve`

-Publish the html to gh-pages
+Build, Copy to Docs and Publish the html to gh-pages
-`gulp publish`
+Book is hosted on Github.io via Docs directory.
+`gulp`